The MediaBridge Team

-After a decade working in film and television production, Josh has spent the last 12+ years building new businesses in Digital Media, with a focus on content creation, production and distribution.
-Currently Josh is VP of Media and Entertainment at Box.com.
+After a decade working in film and television production, Josh Kline has spent the last 15 years building new businesses in Digital Media, with a focus on content creation, production and distribution.
+Until recently Josh was VP of Media and Entertainment at Box.com.
 Previously he was Chief Strategy Officer for Final Draft, Inc. the world leader in script writing software and services.
 Josh co-founded and led Sample Digital, Inc. as CEO, where he oversaw development of Digital Dailies®, revolutionizing the review and approval of production media in the film and television industry.
 Josh left Sample Digital to run Secure Path Technology, a venture backed enterprise cloud-based metadata company.
 He then worked in strategic business development at Deluxe Digital Distribution.
-Josh is a 2013 Emmy award-winner for scientific and technical invention, as well as an alumnus of USC's School of Planning & Development.
+Josh is the founder and CEO of a new mobile based, consumer facing barter exchange platform called Have Need, Inc. Josh is a 2013 Emmy award-winner for scientific and technical invention, as well as an alumnus of USC’s School of Planning & Development.

 Angelo Santinelli has over 20 years experience covering a broad range of disciplines and responsibilities including business development, strategic planning, M&A, IPO, private equity financing, customer service, all aspects of marketing and international operations.
 Currently, Angelo is a principal and founder of Dakin Management, a strategy consultancy focusing on small to medium size businesses.